nemanjan00/my-abstract/growing-up.md

 Since being very little, I was taught I was better than most of kids around me, because "You are a good kid. ".

+Suddenly, I felt out of control, which is something that is still in me, to a point.